-1 In some cases, during the process of deliverythere is a need for incision of the perineum.
-This small surgical procedure is necessary for low elasticity of the cervix to avoid ruptures, with a threat to the fetus to accelerate delivery, etc. There are various opinions about the need for this operation and all For and Again are better discussed in advance with your doctor.
+In some cases, during the process of childbirththere is a need for a perineal incision.
+This minor surgical procedure is necessary when the elasticity of the cervix is low to avoid ruptures, when the fetus is at risk to speed up delivery, etc. There are different opinions about the need for this operation and it is better to discuss all the pros and cons with your doctor in advance.

 The benefits of episiotomy include: